kubernetes/enhancements/keps/sig-cloud-provider/5237-watch-based-route-controller-reconciliation/README.md

 We currently use the `Node.Status.Addresses` and `PodCIDRs` fields to trigger updates in the route reconciliation mechanism.
 However, relying solely on these fields may be insufficient, potentially causing missed route reconciliations when updates are necessary.
 This depends on the specific cloud-controller-manager implementations.
 Using these fields works for the CCM maintained by the authors, but we do not know the details of other providers.

-This is mitigated by a feature gate, which allows other cloud providers to test it and provide feedback on the fields.
+This is mitigated by a feature gate, which allows infrastructure providers to test it and provide feedback on the fields.

 #### Relying only on Events

 Other controllers rely on “Owner” references to make sure that the resource is only deleted when the controller had the chance to run any cleanup.
 This is currently not implemented for any controller in [`k8s.io/cloud-provider`](http://k8s.io/cloud-provider).
 Because of this, Nodes may get deleted without the possibility to process the event in the route controller.

-This can cause issues with limits on the number of routes in from the cloud provider, as well as invalid routes being advertised as valid, causing possible networking reliability or confidentiality issues.
+This can cause issues with limits on the number of routes in the infrastructure provider, as well as invalid routes being advertised as valid, causing possible networking reliability or confidentiality issues. s

 This is mitigated by:

 - not-filtered node event causing a full reconcile of *all* routes
 - The controller doing a periodic reconcile to clean up outdated routes, just at a lower frequency than before, even if no events came in.

 ## Design Details